Figuring how to organize any craft supplies can be daunting . . . here are my top tips for organizing jewelry supplies so you can use them with ease!

 Gold chains went together, cabochons, charms . . . if there were too many for a compartment, I’d divide them out by color and size.
 It worked great.

-Oh, and if you do this, you’ll end up finishing at a different you start.
+Oh, and if you do this, you’ll end up finishing at a different place than you start.
 You’ll end up combining compartments, adding more inserts – it’s part of the process!
+Anything you switch – you can switch back.

 Then you can also purchase (at Michaels) smaller 1″ containers that work great in larger compartments.
 This is where the multiple trips to the store could come in handy.
 Sometimes you just have to get started and see what you need.

 So what do you think?
-Now that we’ve talked about organizing jewelry supplies, you might be ready to make some jewelry!
+Now that we’ve talked about organizing jewelry supplies, you might like some other posts!
 Here are some ideas from the blog: